DamoM73/turtle_vid_tute/lesson_3.md

 >
 > Variable naming conventions:
 >
-> - Use descriptive names that explains what value has been stored in them
+> - Use descriptive names that explains the value stored in them
 >   - `d = 30` &rarr; bad
 >   - `degrees = 30` &rarr; better
 >   - `degrees_celsius = 30` &rarr; best
 > - Use snake case for multiple word names:
 >   - replace the spaces with the `_` character
 >   - only use lower case letters
+>   - `this_is_snake_case`
 > - CAPTIALIZE names of constants (variables whose value will not change)
 > - Do not use the names of keywords (eg. `print`, `for`, etc)

 ## Part 1 Exercises

 In this course, the exercises are the **make** component of the PRIMM model.
-So work through the following exercises and make your own code.
+Work through the following exercises and make your own code.

 ### Exercise 1